GB cyclists continue Tokyo medal haul

 |Coverage: Follow on Radio 5 Live and on the BBC Sport website

-Great Britain are guaranteed Paralympic gold and silver in the Izu Velodrome after superb performances by Jaco van Gass and Fin Graham.
+Great Britain are guaranteed Paralympic gold and silver in cycling after superb performances by Jaco van Gass and Fin Graham in Tokyo.

-The pair qualified for the C3 3,000m individual pursuit final (07:59 BST) with first Graham and then van Gass breaking the world record.
+The pair qualified for the C3 3,000m individual pursuit final (07:59 BST) with first Graham and then Van Gass breaking the world record at the Izu Velodrome.

 The pair, who won silver at London 2012, only returned to training together 12 weeks ago.